Latter-day Saints, Blacks, and the Issue of Race

-Latter-day Saints ("Mormons") are often unfairly and improperly accused of being racists.
+Latter-day Saints ("Mormons") are often unfairly and improperly accused of being racists, although a painful racial policy regarding the priesthood is part of the Church's past.
 Racist attitudes in various forms have permeated human civilization throughout the ages, and white Latter-day Saints in the past often shared the same assumptions and attitudes that were dominant among white Americans.
 Yes, sadly, there have been attitudes and even policies in the past that can be properly called racist.
 However, the modern Church is outspoken against racism, and the official doctrines of the Church have long taught that all people of all races are sons and daughters of our Heavenly Father and can be heirs of salvation.
 However, until 1978, there was a restriction on the priesthood that excluded many blacks, and this policy, often assumed to have been motivated by nothing but racism, raises many questions and issues, some of which I explore on this page.
-Yes, racist views have existed in the Church and among some of its members, especially in past days when it permeated American society, but for decades we have been moving past that and are more fully embracing the core doctrines of the Church in LDS scriptures: namely, that we are all precious children of a loving Heavenly Father, and salvation is open to all, regardless of race.
+Fortunately, for decades we have been moving past old errant attitudes and are more fully embracing the core doctrines of the Church in LDS scriptures: namely, that we are all precious children of a loving Heavenly Father, and salvation is open to all, regardless of race.